Formed in 1905, The Isthmian League soon became the primary amateur league in the South of England.

 Although it's geographic coverage has shifted somewhat due to the re-organisation of the non-league pyramid, the league is currently the highest regional league for a large swathe of the South East of England, covering clubs from the South Midlands to the South Coast, and from the New Forest eastwards to the North Sea.

-Currently the league consists of 3 divisions of up to 24 clubs each, a Premier Division and two Division Ones split North and South.
+Currently (as of 2018-19) the league consists of 4 divisions of up to 24 clubs each, a Premier Division and three Division Ones split North, South Central and South East.

 There is an excellent archive with huge amounts of detail about the Isthmian League from 1988 to date available at : www.isthmianarchive.co.uk